 Next came a stimulating two years on a Leverhulme Trust Fellowship in Australia.
 Based in Adelaide as a writer and researcher, Susan was awarded Visiting Academic status for the length of her stay.
 Encounters with wildlife, from marsupials to tree snakes to fairy penguins, were many.

 More recently, Susan’s travels have taken her to the Arctic.
-Thanks to a Churchill Memorial Travel Fellowship, she journeyed through Iceland, Greenland and Newfoundland in the footsteps of an intrepid eleventh century female Viking.
-She has since made several more writing- and wildlife-related visits to the Arctic and sub-Arctic.
+Thanks to a Churchill Memorial Travel Fellowship, she journeyed through Iceland, Greenland and Newfoundland in the footsteps of an intrepid eleventh century female Viking and has since made several more writing- and wildlife-related visits to the Arctic and sub-Arctic.

-With the publication of her poetry collections, Where the Air is Rarefied and Creatures of the Intertidal Zone, inspired by her Northern journeys, environmental issues and the wildlife of the region, Susan’s childhood vision of travelling round the world to write about animals has been fulfilled.
+With the publication of her poetry collections, Where the Air is Rarefied and Creatures of the Intertidal Zone, inspired by her Northern journeys, environmental issues and the wildlife of the region, Susan’s childhood vision of travelling round the world to write about animals was finally fulfilled.